 WARNING: Still Under Construction

 Unfortunately most of my projects since we moved have been related to home improvements and repairs, not fine woodworking.
 The workshop quickly became a complete mess.
-Having three litters of puppies and a few of health issues, including heart bypass surgery, didn't help either.
+Having three litters of puppies and some serious health issues, including heart bypass surgerylast November, didn't help either.
 Combine all that with higher than normal temperatures the past couple of years and the workshop has suffered greatly.

 Most of the photos below were taken soon after we moved into our home.
-Hopefully soon I'll be able to up date them.
+I've been updating them when possible.
+Hopefully soon I'll be able to up date all of them.

 The view from the workbench area of the new shop is fantastic.
 The windows fill the workspace with light during the day.
 When I designed the building’s layout I made sure that the workshop had this view.